Nancina Bucci, Owner/Artistic Director, Dance Educator & Choreographer

 A recent graduate of Muhlenberg College, Emma holds a B.A. in Dance Education and Performance, as well as a B.A. in Theatre Acting.
 At Muhlenberg, Emma continued her dance education in ballet, jazz, and tap, as well as training in modern, street jazz funk, and aerial acrobatics.
 She had the opportunity to perform in many faculty and student choreographed works and theatre productions, along with choreographing her own student work and a student directed musical.
 She also taught creative movement to kindergarteners-third graders at Muhlenberg Elementary school, as well as creative movement, jazz, and modern to 2.5-7 year olds at Muhlenberg Community Dance Center for multiple years.
 During her time at Muhlenberg, Emma served as a Zoom Monitor for the Steps on Broadway Youth Program in the Fall of 2020, working closely with their teachers to run Zoom class meetings and handle any faculty or student technical needs.
 In addition, she interned with The 52nd Street Project in Hell’s Kitchen, New York, where she worked closely with students ages 9-18 on acting, improvisation, play writing, and fine arts.

-Emma has been a teacher and assistant teacher for Starstruck’s summer class program since 2019.
+Emma has been a teacher and assistant teacher for Starstruck’s summer class program since 2019 and we are thrilled to have Miss Emma on our SDNJ teaching team, working with both our recital class program and our competitive company.
+Her choreography has earned numerous accolades, with her lyrical small group recently taking first place national championships.
 She is thrilled to be teaching this season, as she is passionate about sharing the strength, focus, artistry, and dedication that Starstruck taught her to have.
 She hopes to instill a love of dance and the knowledge that, through hard work, every dancer has the power to reach their full potential in all of her students.
-We are thrilled to welcome Miss Emma to our SDNJ teaching team this season!

 Sarina Lima, Dance Educator & Choreographer